Tkwon123/IN_A_GIF/README.md

 ![confused](http://s3.amazonaws.com/giphygifs/media/v0eHX3n28wvoQ/giphy.gif)

 *IN A GIF* solves your problems by leveraging [GIPHY's API services](https://github.com/giphy/GiphyAPI) and allowing you to score a .gif show-down style to find your current feelings.
+Simply click on the image you want to kill while keeping the other.

 ![excited](http://s3.amazonaws.com/giphygifs/media/G3jZwNpYd7wnm/giphy.gif)